Tomlacko/JS-2DCanvasFramework/README.md

 - "[" and "]" rotates the background itself

 #### [2 player game test](https://tomlacko.github.io/JS-2DCanvasFramework#shootoff)
-- The game is completely stupid and pointless, but it was only used for testing purposes
+- The game is completely stupid and pointless as it was only used for testing purposes
 - Shooting the oponent gives you score, all shots are automatically aimed at the opponent
 - Blue player moves via WASD, shoots by E and blocks by Q
 - Red player moves via arrow keys, shoots by CTRL / right alt and blocks by Num 0